 In contrast, some diseases that can cause decreased heat production, or hypothermia include endocrinological diseases such as diabetes, hypothyroidism, hypoadrenalism, and hypopituitarism.
 Those who are most at risk for hypothermia are elderly patients, trauma patients, those who are mentally ill, those who are abusing alcohol or drugs, and those with low socioeconomic status.
 Ordinarily, people who get hypothermia have an underlying issue—either from a disease or surgery.

-When a patient with one of these diseases presents with hypothermia, it is imperative to treat the underlying disease to effectively treat the hypothermia.
+When a patient with one of these diseases presents with hypothermia, it is imperative to treat the underlying disease in order to effectively treat the hypothermia.
 This includes treatments with pharmaceuticals including triiodothyronine and steroids.
 Other causes of hypothermia from decreased metabolic rates include malnourishment, severe burns, and hypoglycemia.

 Hypothermia, like hyperthermia, affects all of the human body’s systems.
 When the core temperature drops below 30 degrees Celsius, the heart is vulnerable to developing arrhythmias.
 Hypothermia can cause hypovolemia and electrolyte disturbances; therefore, it is important to keep the patient hydrated and to manage their electrolyte disturbances.